Depending on where you live, you may not have the room for a garage, but you still want to protect your car.

 - Building Code or HOA’s: I recommend checking with your local building codes before starting any home improvement project.
 That’s especially true with adding a carport.
 If you live in a community with a Homeowner’s Association (HOA), then you should definitely check with them as well.
 You may find that carports are prohibited in your community or municipality.
 Even then, there’s a chance that your neighbors could complain if it’s blocking the view.

 - Removing a carport is difficult: Most carports are constructed on a concrete or gravel slab and removing them isn’t so easy.
 It often requires additional costs that you may not have factored in.

 Carports are definitely worth getting if your cars are left outside, exposed to the elements.
-Snow, rain, heat, sunshine, trees, birds are all animals, are all capable of damaging your vehicle.
+Snow, rain, heat, sunshine, trees, birds are all capable of damaging your vehicle.

 Whether you need a long-term solution or a quick fix, carports are worth taking a look at.

 For more on how to keep birds and other pests out of your garage, check out our guide here.